 The changes outlined below provide flexibilities for Service Coordinators and providers as they work with participants who may be facing disruption in services due to COVID-19.
 The flexibilities outlined below will not apply to all participants and should not be considered across-the-board changes that must be implemented for each participant.
 These flexibilities must be evaluated on a case-by-case basis in coordination with the CHC Managed Care Organizations (CHC-MCOs).
+Providers must check with the CHC-MCOs for any additional specific requirements for billing.

-Guidance for Determining Whether the Amendments in Appendix K Apply a.
-Was the participant receiving services in a setting that closed?
+Guidance for Determining Whether the Amendments in Appendix K Apply